 Restrictions regarding the extent to which the advisor will participate in the proceedings may be established and applied equally to both parties.
-In all instances, the advisor's participation will be limited to the role of an observer, except that the advisor will conduct the cross examination during a hearing on allegations of sexual harassment and sex-based misconduct.
+In all instances, the advisor's participation will be limited to the role of an observer, except that the advisor will (1) conduct the cross examination during a hearing on allegations of sexual harassment and sex-based misconduct and (2) provide support and guidance to their party.
 An advisor can be barred from being present during the investigation and resolution process if, in the judgment of the IA, the DA, the AA, or the Title IX coordinator, the advisor attempts to advocate on behalf of a party (other than cross-examination), or is otherwise disruptive.
-All parties, including advisors, are informed of participation
+All parties, including advisors, are informed of participation restrictions before a proceeding is conducted so that parties understand and respect the limitations.